A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite

+where the constant $C_{\rm{SD}}$ only depends on the mesh-geometry parameter $\kappa_{\T}$.
+Thus~\eqref{OL_3dSD_2} follows, taking into account the variations of the diffusion coefficient $\dif$. \end{proof}

-\begin{proof} The proof is presented in six steps and consists in initially introducing a lowest-order stable component of $\bv_J$ and constructing afterwards a local stable decomposition of the remaining high-order components.
+\begin{proof}[Proof of Lemma~\ref{SD_assumption_d3_OL} (non $p$-robust, with $C_{\rm{OL}}$ possibly additionally depending on~$p$)] The proof is presented in six steps and consists in initially introducing a lowest-order stable component of $\bv_J$ and constructing afterwards a local stable decomposition of the remaining high-order components.
 The latter decomposition relies on techniques following Chaumont-Frelet and Vohral{\'i}k~\cite[Theorem~B.1]{Chaum_Voh_Maxwell_equil_23}.

-First, for ease of notation, we introduce the Raviart–Thomas interpolant of order $q\ge0$ given elementwise as follows: for any $ K \in \T_J$ and any $\bw \in [C^1(K)]^3$, construct $\bI^{\bm{RT}}_{K,q} (\bw) \in {\bm{RT}_q(K)}$ such that
+First, for ease of notation, we introduce the Raviart–Thomas interpolant of order $q\ge0$ given elementwise as follows: for any $ K \in \T_J$ and any $\bw \in [C^1(K)]^3$, construct $\bI^{\RT}_{K,q} (\bw) \in {\RT_q(K)}$ such that